MirceaKitsune/minetest_snake/README.md

   - `nodes_goal`: The snake looks for nodes of this type when picking a target to walk toward.
   - `nodes_goal_wield`: The snake will follow players wielding any of the items listed here, if `""` is included the snake also follows players that aren't holding anything.

+Egg nodes are made available to the player and can be placed on the ground to hatch a snake after a defined period of time.
+The following properties are set for egg nodes:

+  - `nodes_root`: The type of root node that will be spawned when this egg hatches.
+The root node is created at the `height` offset defined in its settings.
+  - `time_min`: Minimum number of seconds before the egg may hatch.
+  - `time_max`: Maximum number of seconds before the egg may hatch.

 All snake nodes must be registered using the functions described below, which automatically assign core variables and handle shape caching.
-The following groups are assigned and may be used to detect snake nodes: `"snake"` for all nodes used by a snake, `"snake_root"` to describe the root node.
+The following groups are assigned and may be used to detect snake nodes: `"snake"` for all nodes making up the body of a snake, `"snake_root"` to describe the root node, `"snake_egg"` to describe egg nodes.

-  - `snake.register_node`: For registering body nodes other than the root node.
+  - `snake.register_node`: For registering body nodes that are created and destroyed as the snake moves.
   - `snake.register_root`: For registering the root node, automatically assigns the following builtin functions:
+    - `on_timer`: Must be set to `snake.root_timer`.
+    - `on_construct`: Must be set to `snake.root_construct`.
+    - `on_destruct`: Must be set to `snake.root_destruct`.
+    - `on_blast`: Must be set to `snake.root_destruct`.
+  - `snake.register_egg`: For registering egg nodes, automatically assigns the following builtin functions:
-    - `on_timer`: Must be set to `snake_timer`.
+    - `on_timer`: Must be set to `snake.egg_timer`.
-    - `on_construct`: Must be set to `snake_construct`.
+    - `on_construct`: Must be set to `snake.egg_construct`.
-    - `on_destruct`: Must be set to `snake_destruct`.
+    - `on_destruct`: Must be set to `snake.egg_destruct`.
-    - `on_blast`: Must be set to `snake_destruct`.
+    - `on_blast`: Must be set to `snake.egg_destruct`.